-‘It’s Just Everywhere Already’: How Delays in Testing Set Back the U.S. Coronavirus Response
+‘It’s just everywhere already’: How delays in testing set back the U.S. coronavirus response

 The criteria were so strict that the sick man in the Seattle area who had visited Wuhan did not meet it.
 Still, worried state health officials pushed to get him checked, and the CDC agreed.
 Local officials sent a sample to Atlanta and the results came back positive.

-Officials monitored 70 people who were in contact with the man and none tested positive for the coronavirus.
+Officials monitored 70 people who were in contact with the man, including 50 who consented to getting nose swabs, and none tested positive for the coronavirus.
 But there was still the possibility that someone had been missed, said Dr. Scott Lindquist, the state epidemiologist for communicable diseases.

 Around this time, the Washington State Department of Health began discussions with the Seattle Flu Study already going on in the state.